sprache/Sprache/README.md

 Sprache is a simple, lightweight library for constructing parsers directly in C# code.
+Writen by [Nicholas Blumhardt](http://nblumhardt.com/)

 It doesn't compete with "industrial strength" language workbenches - it fits somewhere in between regular expressions and a full-featured toolset like [ANTLR](http://antlr.org).